 💡 Related guide: 12 email segmentation strategies to send highly targeted campaigns

 It's time to create the actual campaign you'll be sending out.
 And for that, you need to consider all the information you have gathered so far and use that to create a targeted email with content relevant to the user's interests or activity, as in the example below.

 Source: Really Good Emails

-Customize and personalize the content like subject line, CTA, and copy to help connect with your target audience and make them want to convert.
+Personalize the content like subject line (which we see later in this article), CTA, and copy to help connect with your target audience and make them want to convert.
 You can also use dynamic content to save time and create campaigns relevant to different audience segments.

 While creating the campaign, make sure to make it personal, and include social proof and incentives.
 Social proof can help build trust, and incentives can help motivate them to make the purchase.

 Step 3: Send out the campaign at the right time